-What is denied in Adorno’s educational appeal for “critical self-reflection” is not the theological horizon of critique but rather the belief in a progressive advancement towards the realization of its redemptive mission.
-Again, we should bear in mind a critique that entails a reconceptualization of theological concepts, indicating a critical adversary and successor of theology that ensures it by overriding it.
-A critical retreat from redemption to reflection makes a good case for such a compound combination.
-The redemptive mission is about perfection; the new negative educational mission is about a retreat to the “refuge” of reflection.
-Reflection rather than perfection means a human self-formation which does not correspond to an advancing, or progressing towards a final redemptive end in any positive sense.
-But it is also not about losing sight of that theological aspect, but rather about holding to that which always remain the source of critique and of its ability to offer resistance to “enslavement.”
+What is denied in Adorno’s appeal to foster “critical self-reflection” in education is not the theological horizon of critique but rather the belief in a progressive advancement towards the realization of its redemptive mission.
+Again, we should bear in mind the sort of critique that entails a reconceptualization of theological concepts, indicating a critical adversary and successor to theology that ensures its continuation by overriding it.
+A critical retreat from redemption to reflection reflects this method.
+The redemptive mission is about perfection; the new negative mission of education is about a retreat to the “refuge” of reflection.
+Reflection rather than perfection means self-formation which does not correspond to a process of advancing or progressing towards a final redemptive end in any positive sense.
+Neither is it about losing sight of that theological aspect; it is a question of holding onto that which always remains the source of critique and its ability to offer resistance to “enslavement.”

-The idiom of holding to an unholdable object seems then to capture such a “negative” approach to critical self-reflection rather well.
-It encapsulates the extent to which Adorno distances himself from the “final” unity of god and world, in order however not to lose sight of its theological underpinning.
-“Destroying immediacy” signifies in such a way the sabotaging of the modern (and for Adorno mainly Hegelian) tying between the advance of history and the advent of redemption.
-Indeed, it is not about resisting the theological image of a perfect, redeemed “utopia” but rather about a type of resistance that “sabotages its realization.”
+The idiom of holding onto an unholdable object seems, then, to capture such a “negative” approach to critical self-reflection rather well.
+It encapsulates the extent to which Adorno distances himself from the “final” unity of God and the world, in order not to lose sight of its theological underpinning.
+“Destroying immediacy” thus signifies the sabotaging of the modern (and, for Adorno, mainly Hegelian) attempt to establish a link between the advancing of history and the advent of redemption.
+Indeed, it is not a matter of resisting the theological image of a perfect, redeemed “utopia.”
+Instead, it is a type of resistance that “sabotages its realization.”

-Can we speak in such a case of an orchestrated return to gnosis?
-We have seen above how the unity that Adorno seems to work against, represented for him a failed attempt to overcome gnosis.
-The focus on non-identity may be thus regarded as a reengagement with the traditional differentiation between god and world corresponding to a fall back on theological dualism.
-The point seems to be weighty also in the light of Hegel’s clear dissociation between Christianity and Judaism, in which the first represented the dialectic integration (and for Hegel this also means a redemptive reconciliation) of god and world, and the second the stark, vehement, separation between the two.
+Can we speak, in this context, of an orchestrated return to gnosis?
+We have seen above how the unity that Adorno seems to have worked against for him represented a failed attempt to overcome gnosis.
+The focus on non-identity may thus be regarded as a re-engagement with the traditional differentiation between God and the world, which falls back on theological dualism.
+The point seems to carry weight, particularly in the light of Hegel’s clear dissociation between Christianity and Judaism, whereby the first represents the dialectic integration (and for Hegel this also means a redemptive reconciliation) of God and the world, and the second the stark, vehement, separation of the two.

-Nonetheless, when we note that dismissing unity, sameness, and identification is made in order to save them, we must also acknowledge an implicit resistance to stark dualism.
-On the one hand, a notion of a totally alien “other” (as Mendes-Flohr for example put it) is indeed redeployed by Adorno in order to eschew its unity with the world.
-On the other hand, and concomitantly, such a dual approach, is not meant to dismiss the relation of god to the world, and thus to re-separate them.
-Rather it is made in order to point to the only, negative, way that remains available to hold to such a relation.
-Resisting the patent separation between the “Absolute” and the world, is made by means of the concurrent holding to it, presenting, perhaps what a reconceptualization of gnostic conceptions may mean for Adorno.
+Nonetheless, if we concede that to dismiss unity, sameness, and identification is to save them, we must also acknowledge an implicit resistance to stark dualism.
+On the one hand, the notion of a totally alien “other” (as Mendes-Flohr, for example, put it) is indeed redeployed by Adorno in order to eschew its unity with the world.
+On the other hand, and concomitantly, such a dual approach is not meant to dismiss the relation of God to the world and re-separate them.
+Rather, it is intended to point to the only way that remains available in order to hold onto such a relation, and this can only happen in a negative sense.
+The patent separation between the “Absolute” and the world is resisted by holding onto it, and perhaps this represents what a reconceptualization of gnostic conceptions might have meant for Adorno.

 b.
 A Love Supreme